Amall64/RP1B_Assignment/README.md

 ### How to run

 1. Install dependencies in command prompt: pip install biopython pandas numpy scikit-learn matplotlib umap-learn

+2. Requirement: python 3.9+

-2. Run in bash: python Final_classifier_.py
+3. Run in bash: python Final_classifier_.py

-3. Classification tool geNomad was used as a benchmark comparison
+4. Classification tool geNomad was used as a benchmark comparison